-Against a Bolivia side ranked 68th in the world, Spain was not expected to face many problems.
-And that proved to be the case as Vicente Del Bosque's men cruised to victory without ever reaching top gear, ahead of the defense of their FIFA World Cup crown.
+And that proved to be the case as Vicente Del Bosque's men cruised to victory without ever reaching top gear, ahead of the defence of their World Cup crown.

-Spain predictably dominated possession, but was frustrated for large periods by a Bolivia outfit content to sit behind the ball and commit cynical fouls when needed.
+Spain predictably dominated possession, but were frustrated for large periods by a Bolivia outfit content to sit behind the ball and commit cynical fouls when needed.

 Spain threatened as early as the third minute, Juan Mata seeing a goalbound volley blocked after Pedro's darting run and cross from the byline.

-Bolivia was happy to drop deep when the hosts attacked, and Torres dragged a shot from distance well wide in the 26th minute as Spain toiled in search of a breakthrough.
+Bolivia were happy to drop deep when the hosts attacked, and Torres dragged a shot from distance well wide in the 26th minute as Spain toiled in search of a breakthrough.

-Cesar Azpilicueta struck the outside of the right-hand post with a low, curling effort and Pedro tested Romel Quinonez with a rasping drive as Spain continued to dominate.
+Cesar Azpilicueta struck the outside of the right-hand post with a low, curling effort and Pedro tested Romel Quinonez with a rasping drive as the home side continued to dominate.

-Spain hit the front six minutes into the second half, Torres calmly sending his spot kick down the middle after Luis Gutierrez was adjudged to have pushed Martinez inside the area.
+Spain hit the front six minutes into the second half, Torres calmly sending his spot-kick down the middle after Luis Gutierrez was adjudged to have pushed Javi Martinez inside the area.

 Pedro stung the palms of the goalkeeper for a second time as Spain moved through the gears, while Cesc Fabregas was only denied by a last-ditch challenge by Marvin Bejarano in the 63rd minute.